Hanyue562Yang/stats220/README.md

 *This is the repo content of what I've learnt in STATS220.*

 ## First mission
 The first mission is make a meme by R and show it with a markdown file on Github.
-You can check it in the[title](https://www.example.com) .
+You can check it in the [(https://hanyue562yang.github.io/stats220/)] .

 ## About me
 I am currently an UOA student majoring in Data Science (2nd year)